DelphiWorlds/Codex/README.md

 ### Mosco-enabled functions

+Mosco is an app for macOS that Codex can communicate with to perform various Mac-related tasks.
+You can find the [Mosco app here](https://github.com/DelphiWorlds/Mosco).

 #### Menu items

 A number of functions rely on having the Mosco macOS app running on your Mac, namely these menu items: